 The title comes from a line of dialog written in the script.
 The line "terminate with extreme prejudice" first appears on film in Apocalypse Now (1979) (although it originates in the Bernard Conners novel "Don't Embarrass the Bureau").
 Both films were written by John Milius.

-Funeral scene of sheriff Hank Pearson (Rip Thorn) was deleted after first two screenings of the movie.
+Funeral scene of sheriff Hank Pearson (Rip Torn) was deleted after first two screenings of the movie.
 Soundtrack release for the movie does however includes track called "The Funeral" which was composed by Jerry Goldsmith for that deleted scene.